article banner

 What is stored in the continuation?

-suspend fun a() { val a = "ABC" suspendCancellableCoroutine<Unit> { continuation -> // What is stored in the continuation? continuation.resume(Unit) } println(a) } suspend fun main() { val list = listOf(1, 2, 3) val text = "Some text" println(text) delay(1000) a() println(list) }
+import kotlinx.coroutines.delay import kotlinx.coroutines.suspendCancellableCoroutine import kotlin.coroutines.resume suspend fun a() { val a = "ABC" suspendCancellableCoroutine<Unit> { continuation -> // What is stored in the continuation? continuation.resume(Unit) } println(a) } suspend fun main() { val list = listOf(1, 2, 3) val text = "Some text" println(text) delay(1000) a() println(list) }

-Delaying the coroutine
+Delaying a coroutine

 import kotlin.concurrent.thread import kotlinx.coroutines.* import kotlin.coroutines.resume //sampleStart suspend fun main() { println("Before") suspendCancellableCoroutine<Unit> { continuation -> thread { println("Suspended") Thread.sleep(1000) continuation.resume(Unit) println("Resumed") } } println("After") } // Before // Suspended // (1 second delay) // After // Resumed //sampleEnd

-import kotlin.concurrent.thread import kotlinx.coroutines.* import kotlin.coroutines.resume //sampleStart fun continueAfterSecond(continuation: Continuation<Unit>) { thread { Thread.sleep(1000) continuation.resume(Unit) } } suspend fun main() { println("Before") suspendCancellableCoroutine<Unit> { continuation -> continueAfterSecond(continuation) } println("After") } // Before // (1 sec) // After //sampleEnd
+import kotlin.concurrent.thread import kotlinx.coroutines.* import kotlin.coroutines.* //sampleStart fun continueAfterSecond(continuation: Continuation<Unit>) { thread { Thread.sleep(1000) continuation.resume(Unit) } } suspend fun main() { println("Before") suspendCancellableCoroutine<Unit> { continuation -> continueAfterSecond(continuation) } println("After") } // Before // (1 sec) // After //sampleEnd

 import java.util.concurrent.* import kotlinx.coroutines.* import kotlin.coroutines.resume //sampleStart private val executor = Executors.newSingleThreadScheduledExecutor { Thread(it, "scheduler").apply { isDaemon = true } } suspend fun main() { println("Before") suspendCancellableCoroutine<Unit> { continuation -> executor.schedule({ continuation.resume(Unit) }, 1000, TimeUnit.MILLISECONDS) } println("After") } // Before // (1 second delay) // After //sampleEnd